AlexisR1990/Alexis-Tolliver-Portfolio/README.md

 >

 # About me

-Most of my young adulthood I worked in childcare until I found the Google Data Analytics Certification.
-This certification was the beginning of something beautiful, my eye-opening facination with data.
-Once I completed my Google certficiation I found the Data Analytics Certficiation through Break Into Data, but tht was not enough for me.
-It was then I decided to go back to school for my bachelor's degree in Data Analtyics with a concentration in Project Management for STEM.
-It was at this time where it became more apparent to me than ever that this is what I was meant to do and when I became fully immersed in all things data.
-Since then I have learned how to clean and preprocess data, conduct exploratory data analysis, and perform various statistical analysis leading to the ability to discover trends and critical insights.
-Once the analysis is complete I also learned how to create dashbaords and write reports to communicate my findings with key stakeholders.
-Some of the various tools I have been able to use are Python, R Programming, SQL, Excel, and Talbeau.
-I'm always upskilling and ready to expand my knowledge as I am a natural investigator and a lifelong learner at heart.
+During my young adulthood, I worked in childcare until I discovered the Google Data Analytics Certification.
+This certification marked the beginning of a beautiful journey and engnited my facination with data.
+After completing my Google certficiation, I pursued the Data Analytics Certficiation through Break Into Data.
+However, I wanted to delve deeper, so I decided to return to school for a bachelor's degree in Data Analtyics with a concentration in Project Management for STEM.

+This pivotal moment confirmed that data analytics was my true calling.
+Since then, I have become fully emerced in the field, learning how to clean and preprocess data, conduct exploratory data analysis, and perform various statistical analyses to uncover trends and critical insights.
+Additionally, I have gained expertise in creating dashboards and writing reports to communicate my findings to effectively to key stakeholders.

+I have proficiency in several tools, including Python, R Programming, SQL, Excel, and Talbeau.
+As a natural investigator and lifelong learner, I am continually upsilling and expanding my knowledge to stay at the forefront of data analytics.

 # Projects